9th8/up-to-date-real-world-haskell/13-data-structures.md

 ```

 Our new function has the same type.
 What happens if we stop composing
-functions, and instead provide a `String` to the function we\'ve
+functions, and instead provide a `String` to the function we've
 created?

 ``` screen